paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 >
 > -- [Vibe Coding @ Wikipedia]

 The term was first introduced by [Andrej Karpathy in his tweet][Vibe Coding by Andrej Karpathy @ X] and refers to the possibility, thanks to LLMs and recent AI tools, to create computer programs without actually typing any code.
-For this reason, _Vibe Coding_ allows even for non-developers to write software.
+For this reason, _Vibe Coding_ allows even non-developers to write software.

 It does, however, bring up new concerns, as mentioned above, and even more, like widening the gap between a beginner and an experienced developer.

 ## Using AI for software development

-Getting back on track, let me show you some tips and tricks to improve your coding with AI, without letting it get in the way of thinking and logical planning that you are used to.
-These should allow you to include AI tools to your existing workflow while not replacing it, or take back the ownership of your code if you already use them.
+Getting back on track, let me show you some tips and tricks to improve your coding with AI, without letting it hinder your usual thinking and logical planning processes.
+These should allow you to include AI tools to your existing workflow while not replacing it, or reclaim ownership of your code if you already use them.

-The following tips are a mix of practices and configurations that, despite the examples, should be applicable to whatever your choice of AI tools is.
+The following tips are a mix of practices and configurations that, despite the specific examples, should be applicable regardless of your chosen AI tools.

 ### My toolset

 As I mentioned, there are already plenty of tools to use AI and I don't have time or resources to try all of them.
 So I'm limiting the examples to the ones I use for Neovim or Terminal, and include some parallel examples for VS Code when possible.
 This should be enough to adapt the same ideas to other tools.

-My entire AI toolset at the time of writing this post is composed by:
+My entire AI toolset at the time of writing this post is composed of:

 - [Copilot.lua] (with [copilot-cmp])
 - [CodeCompanion.nvim]
 - [Copilot CLI]
 - [Aider]

 BTW, GitHub Copilot is a great option for those who want to start using AI developer tools and don't want to dig into all the options or spend money in several licenses.
-Copilot is especially good because it allows you to select other models without extra costs -- We will see how to do that later in this post.
+Copilot is especially good because it allows you to select other models without additional cost -- We will see how to do that later in this post.

 ### Learn how AI and LLM work

-Although not necessary, learning the technology behind AI and LLMs helps to understand how they produce their responses, and how to make better use of contexts and prompts to reach the best results.
+Although not necessary, learning the technology behind AI and LLMs helps to understand how they produce their responses, and how to make better use of contexts and prompts to achieve the best results.

 Remember that LLMs can't reason about the best way to solve a task, they just output text responses based on statistics and probabilities.
-They are built to be generalists, producing responses that are closest to correct as possible, which can be pretty far if the LLM hasn't had the proper training for that task -- we call these incorrect responses _hallucinations_.
+They are built to be generalists, producing responses that are as close to correct as possible, which can be pretty far if the LLM hasn't had the proper training for that task -- we call these incorrect responses _hallucinations_.

 The blog post [Intro to Artificial Intelligence by Beatriz Amante @ The Miners] is a good start, showing the concepts behind AI in general.